nevillegrech/gigahorse-toolchain/README.md

 3. When the feature is complete, submit a **Bitbucket pull request** to merge your feature branch into the master branch.
 Move the corresponding **Trello** card to *Code Review*.
 4. Someone else will review the pull request:
     - If changes are needed, the reviewer will comment with necessary changes and move the **Trello** card back to *In Progress*.
 Continue committing to your feature branch - the pull request will be updated automatically.
-    - Otherwise, if no changes are needed, the reviewer will **merge** the pull request and move your **Trello** card to *complete*.
+    - Otherwise, if no changes are needed, the reviewer will **merge** the pull request and move your **Trello** card to *Complete*.

 You should ensure your pull request does not contain merge conflicts with the `master` branch.
 If it does, you need to manually resolve these conflicts by merging `master` ***into* your feature branch**.

-If you need to explain any code to a reviewer then it should have comments with the explanation.
+If you need to explain any code to a reviewer then it probably needs comments with the explanation.